boskuv/goreminder/README.md

 Feel free to open issues or pull requests to improve this project.
 Contributions are welcome!

 ## License
-TODO: This project is licensed under the MIT License.
+This project is licensed under the MIT License.